French Wine Regions

 Malbec

 Malbec offers grippy tannins and quite an interesting flavor profile.
 Common descriptors are raisin, tobacco, and blackberry.
-One wine writer described it as garlic scape, but that’s crazy: while there is a touch of vegetal, it is subtle to the point of obscurity.
+One wine writer described it as garlic scape, but that’s wild: while there is a touch of vegetal, it is subtle to the point of obscurity.

 Mourvedre

 A tannic beast of a grape and an ancient one to boot.
-The grape’s history dates back to Phonecian-era winemakers on the Mediterranean coast.
+The grape’s history dates back to Phoenician-era winemakers on the Mediterranean coast.
 When tasting Mourvedre, look for plum, white pepper, smoke, and gravel flavors.

 Cinsault